squarecloudofc/sdk-api-py/README.md

 ## Getting api key

-to get your api key/token just go to the [SquareCloud] website and register/login, after that go to `dashboard` > `my account` > `Regenerate API/CLI KEY` and copy the key.
+to get your api key/token just go to the [Square Cloud] website and register/login, after that go to `dashboard` > `my account` > `Regenerate API/CLI KEY` and copy the key.